 Accessing Frenuloplasty Treatment in the UK

-Frenuloplasty is available through both the NHS and privately.
-Understanding your options helps you make the right choice for your circumstances.
+Frenuloplasty is available through the NHS and privately.
+Understanding your options helps you choose the right path.

 NHS Pathway

-Frenuloplasty is available on the NHS when there's clear clinical need — significant symptoms such as recurrent tearing or pain affecting sexual function.
-The typical route involves a GP referral to a hospital urology service.
-However, NHS waiting times can be substantial, sometimes extending to many months for both outpatient appointments and surgery.
+Frenuloplasty is available on the NHS when there is clear clinical need — such as recurrent tearing or pain affecting sexual function.
+The usual route is a GP referral to a hospital urology service.
+Be aware that NHS waiting times can be substantial, sometimes extending to many months for both appointments and surgery.

 Private Treatment